 The United States Supreme Court has long afforded constitutional protection to private conversations.
 As a general rule, people have a reasonable expectation of privacy in their private conversations, and this expectation may be reasonable, even if the conversations are occurring through the use of electronic mail via school-owned computers.
-Absent the consent of a participant in a conversation, the monitoring and recording of a conversation through trapping or other devices may constitute an infringement of one's reasonable expectation of privacy.
-United States v.
-Katz, 389 U.S. 347 (1967).
-Further, both state and federal law strictly limit the use of surveillance devices to monitor communication, including electronic mail.
-Wis.
-Stats.
-Secs.
-968.27-968.31; 18 USC §§ 251002521.
+Absent the consent of a participant in a conversation, see Wis.
+Stat. §968.31, the monitoring and recording of a conversation through trapping or other devices may constitute an infringement of one's reasonable expectation of privacy.
+Katz v.
+United States, 389 U.S. 347 (1967).
+Further, both state and federal law strictly limit the use of surveillance devices to monitor communication. including electronic mail.
+Wis. §§968.27-968.31; 18 U.S.C. §§2510-2521.
 Federal law also places restrictions upon the authority of governmental entities to access stored electronic communications such as e-mail.
-18 USC §§ 2701-2711.
+18 U.S.C. §§2701-2711.
 With few exceptions, school monitoring of communication by students or staff may expose the school district and its officials to both civil and criminal liability.
 Accordingly, school officials should not monitor these types of communication without guidance from their legal counsel.

-- Absent consent of one of the participants the monitoring of e-mail communications may be a violation of the students expectation of privacy. - Always check with your legal counsel before attempting to monitor e-mail communications.
+- Absent consent of one of the participants the monitoring of e-mail communications may be a violation of the students' expectation of privacy. - Always check with your legal counsel before attempting to monitor e-mail communications.